squid-cache/squid-cache.github.io/Features/HTTP11.rst

  * Cleanups to comply better with the RFCs. (see the Checklist)
  * Implement cache invalidation requirements.

+== Range Requests ==

+Squid is unable to store range requests and is currently limited to converting the request into a full request or passing it on unaltered to the backend server.

+ * We need to implement storage to allow for partial range storage.
+ * There are also a handful of bugs in the existing range handling which need to be resolved.

 == Older notes ==

 Copied from [[Features/Other]]:

-Some thought will need to be put into the following areas:
+Some thought will need to be put into the following area:

  * HTTP entity types
- * HTTP range requests

-Discussion: What is meant by These?
+Discussion: What is meant by this?
 Please expand and move up.

 ----
 CategoryFeature